jerrod-lessel/egress-index/README.md

 Egress Index maps how many separate ways out each intersection in Santa Rosa, California actually has.
 Not how many roads you can see from the sidewalk.
 How many genuinely independent escape routes exist once you follow every one of those roads to the end.

+Then it lets you break the network and watch the way out rethink itself.

 Live: https://egress-index.jerrod-lessel.workers.dev

 Part of [Lessel Geospatial](https://lesselgeospatial.com).
 Someone has to map this mess.